thmosqueiro/sciposterpp/README.md

 This package is working, you can definitely try it.
 Next I'll list what's in my mind as the next tasks.
 Most of it should be done in the next _days_.

+1. Organize everything according to **TDS**.
-1. Organize better what should be in _additionals.sty_ and what should be in _sciposterpp.sty_
+2. Organize better what should be in _additionals.sty_ and what should be in _sciposterpp.sty_.
-2. Write down my blocks (I just have to copy from an old file and paste in an organized way).
+3. Write down my blocks (I just have to copy from an old file and paste in an organized way).
-3. Complete the themes
+4. Complete the themes
-4. Make possible to import a user defined theme
+5. Make possible to import a user defined theme
-5. Turn all png icons into tikz figures
+6. Turn all png icons into tikz figures

 **Tests:** my development is highly based on the texlive-sciposter